nimh-sfim/lab-docs/hpc.md

 # Biowulf and High-Performance Computing at NIH

-This collates resources for using Biowulf and HPC
+This collates resources for using Biowulf and HPC.
+Much of this is useful for setting up your account on Biowulf to benefit our typical workflows.

 - [Automount Helix Drives](#automount-helix-drives)
 - [Useful Modules](#useful-modules)